Time for power brows.

 Avoid harsh lines always and begin by brushing the brows outwards.
 When applying eyebrow colour use light, feathery dashes so the eyebrows are not a solid block of colour.
 Follow the natural line of the brow using the eye pencil and don’t over-extend the length as this can drag the face down.
 Remember your imaginary line.
 Once the colour is applied, brush over the brows with a light hand, to remove any excess.

 The easiest and I think by far the best eyebrow sculptor is from Tom Ford.
 I use this in taupe to fill in any gaps and elongate the brow where necessary.
-The Brow Sculptor comes in four shades, Blonde, Espresso, Chestnut and Taupe.
+The Brow Sculptor comes in five shades, Blonde, Espresso, Chestnut, Granite and Taupe.
+This one from Chantecaille is also excellent and a bit more price friendly; a little less colour range so that’s the clincher.

-This brow gel from Eyeko is always in my make-up bag.
-It is a lifesaver in between tints, the morning’s make-up and when life is on the run.
-A quick touch up with this and the brows feel well groomed, the stray greys get covered and the eyes look less tired.
+This brow gel from Anastasia is always in my make-up bag ; it is a lifesaver in-between tints.
+The Chanel gel is also a good one.
+Not too sticky and not too dry is what I look for with moderate colour or clear gel if I have just been tinted.
+A quick touch-up with this and the brows feel well-groomed, they stay in place, the stray greys get covered and the eyes look less tired.

-The eyebrows are a small part of our daily beauty but if well shaped, coloured and groomed they are the feature to make the most difference.
-My eye-makeup routine may have become more minimal in the last few years but my brows are a different matter.
-They are taking up much of my time.
+The eyebrows are a small part of our daily beauty but if well shaped, coloured and groomed they make the most difference.
+My eye-makeup routine may have become more minimal in the last few years but my brows are still a focus. xv

 Start Here For Power Brows